ymote/react-tutorial/README.md

 Here in the callback function, for each comment data, we construct a `Comment` component and return it.
 Different from the static comments, we need to use jsx `{ }` to evaluate comment object and fetch the `author` and `text` attributes.

-So the `commentNodes` is an array of `Comment` components.Then we only need to render these components to HTML using `{ }` expression.
+So the `commentNodes` is an array of `Comment` components.
+Then we only need to render these components to HTML using `{ }` expression.
 Notice how we're mixing HTML tags and components we've built.

 > The JSX compiler will automatically rewrite HTML tags to React.createElement(tagName) expressions and leave everything else alone.